Mahan-Imanian/Mahan-Imanian/README.md

 ### 🧭 Algorithm Cockpit &nbsp;·&nbsp; <a href="https://mahan-imanian.github.io/ML-Algorithm-Visualizer/">Live Demo →</a>

-A browser-native workbench for stepping through **pathfinding** and **sorting** algorithms one event at a time.
-Build a grid, draw walls and weighted terrain, pick an algorithm, and watch the frontier, visited cells, current node, and final path evolve — or scrub backwards through the timeline to compare any two moments in a run.
+An in-browser tool for stepping through **pathfinding** and **sorting** algorithms event by event.
+Draw a grid, drop walls and weighted terrain, pick an algorithm, and watch the frontier, visited cells, and current node evolve — or drag the scrubber back to compare any two states in a run.

-Unlike most visualizers that just play an animation, Algorithm Cockpit records the **entire run as a replayable event trace**: pause mid-run, step forward or back one event at a time, drag the scrubber anywhere, and read the live state panel and highlighted pseudocode alongside it.
-Runs save locally and export as JSON. **No install, no build step, no dependencies.**
+Most visualizers just play through an animation.
+This one records the full run as an event log you can move through freely: pause anywhere, step forward or back one event at a time, and read the live state panel and pseudocode alongside it.
+Runs export as JSON. **No install, no build step.**

 <p>
   <img alt="Algorithms" src="https://img.shields.io/badge/Pathfinding-BFS%20%C2%B7%20DFS%20%C2%B7%20Dijkstra%20%C2%B7%20A*-2563eb?style=flat-square&labelColor=0d1117" />